Heirloom Tomato & Fontina Grilled Cheese Sandwiches

 Cook the green beans:

-Fill a medium bowl with ice water.
-Add the green beans to the pot of boiling water.
-Cook 4 to 5 minutes or until bright green and tender-crisp.
-Drain and transfer to the bowl of ice water.
+Fill a medium bowl with ice water and set aside.
+Add the green beans to the pot of boiling water and cook 2 to 3 minutes, or until bright green and slightly tender.
+Drain the cooked beans thoroughly and transfer to the bowl of ice water.
+Let stand until cool, then drain thoroughly.
+Set aside as you continue cooking.

 Assemble the sandwiches: